vynjo/circonus-hashi-ui-bits/README.md

 ### Terraform (!!!)

-<p>Finally, Monitoring as Code!
+<p>Finally, Monitoring as Code as of Terraform 0.9!
 The Terraform repo for all things Circonus.
 It is actively being built out.</p>

 [Details here](https://github.com/vynjo/circonus-hashi-ui-bits/tree/master/terraform-circonus)